- Triploidy is a rare chromosomal abnormality in which fetuses are born with an extra set of chromosomes in their cells.

-Triploidy is a rare chromosomal abnormality.
-Fetuses with Triploidy, or Triploid Syndrome, have an extra set of chromosomes in their cells.
+Triploidy is a rare chromosomal abnormality in which fetuses are born with an extra set of chromosomes in their cells.

-One set of chromosomes has 23 chromosomes and is called a haploid set.
+One set of chromosomes has 23 chromosomes.
+This is called a haploid set.
 Two sets, or 46 chromosomes, are called a diploid set.
 Three sets, or 69 chromosomes, are called a triploid set.

 - heart defects